 Project: St John's School, Kibera Slum

-St. John's primary school was started by Josiah Munyutu in the year 2002, with the aim of helping the orphans, street children and the poor.
+St. John's primary school was started by Josiah Munyutu in 2002, with the aim of helping the orphans, street children, and the poor.
 It now has over 400 students.